BitBalloon/middleman-homepage/source/blog/2014-03-27-ara-t-howard-on-static-sites-dynamic-content-and-creativity.md

 **Mike:** I think half of our job is avoiding bunny trails.

 **Ara:** Yes exactly.
 And so where we're at now our new site, I've been talking to Steve one of our really talented engineers and  it just happened like one day, I said you know what let's rebuild the whole site in static and about 48 hrs later we were done.
-We took the rails site and we designed, implemeted and deployed an entirely new infrastructure that is based on BitBallon, a webhook and the Draftin editing service, and middleman.
+We took the rails site and we designed, implemeted and deployed an entirely new infrastructure that is based on BitBalloon, a webhook and the Draftin editing service, and middleman.
 And so from the beginning the site is a middleman site and it doesn't matter what site generator you would use.
 You might use docpad or there's a variety of really great site generators but we have a site generator and all our content is checked into github so we started there.

 Here is a website, a very easy, a very well factored website but data-driven and all static entirely contained in github.
 And so then we needed to move on to like how do we deploy it.
-And so we made the deployment we went to bitballon.
+And so we made the deployment we went to bitballoon.
 That was not a lot of work.

-We compared our Rails site being served from Apache to one being served from BitBallon, same content.
+We compared our Rails site being served from Apache to one being served from BitBalloon, same content.
 Our Google page rank jumped from a 35 to like a 88, just with no work!

 **Mike:** That's awesome.

 **Ara:** Yeah, it was really beautiful.
 We were able to take sprockets out of the entire thing.
-That's something the BitBallon does for you.
+That's something the BitBalloon does for you.
 It's sprockets as a service, we are like screw compressing images and CSS and we don't even want to think about it also, like not our problem like why do we care about this.

 **Mike:** Absolutely, why does everyone have to re-invent the wheel there, right.

 **Ara:** Yeah, and I mean, sprocket's is a good tool chain, but again I've spent many, many days of my life debugging asset compilation issues on developers boxes and to the extent that sometimes I'll avoid using the tool chain for small things.

-Its just not important enough, so in any case although I'll will say its gotten much better. so we have this static website, its written in middleman, its all in github and it can deploy to bitballon.
+Its just not important enough, so in any case although I'll will say its gotten much better. so we have this static website, its written in middleman, its all in github and it can deploy to bitballoon.

 And so now we're in a position where the front end guys can iterate very, very quickly.
 They're just able to churn out new features.
 Like we had a St. Patrick Day version of the site took a few minutes to make the tweaks, deploy, great.
 The hosting is super robust, it's super fast, it takes out a whole bunch of complexity.
 CDN invalidation, asset magnification.